 Overview of Trabeculectomy:

 Trabeculectomy-sometimes referred to as filtration surgery-is the most commonly used glaucoma surgical procedure, usually performed when medical therapy does not succeed in controlling the intraocular pressure (IOP).
 It can be performed on patients with most types of glaucoma, but not all.
-In order for Dr. Marr, Dr. Houser or Dr. Van Cleave to proceed with this procedure, you must have an intact, non-scarred conjunctiva, or a thin tissue that coats the surface of the eye wall.
+In order for Dr. Marr, Dr. Kirkland, Dr. Houser, Dr. Van Cleave or to proceed with this procedure, you must have an intact, non-scarred conjunctiva, or a thin tissue that coats the surface of the eye wall.
 Trabeculectomy is also difficult to perform on eyes with any scarred tissue from previous surgeries.
 Trabeculectomy does not reverse any existing vision damage caused by glaucoma, but it can be very successful in preventing further vision loss.

 How Trabeculectomy is Performed:

 The main goal of trabeculectomy is for Drs.
-Marr, Houser or Van Cleave to create a small hole by removing a piece of tissue in the drainage angle of the eye.
+Marr, Kirkland, Houser, Van Cleave or to create a small hole by removing a piece of tissue in the drainage angle of the eye.
 The opening this creates is then covered with a flap of tissue from the sclera, or the “white part” of the eye, and the conjunctiva.
 This new opening allows clear fluid, or aqueous humor, to drain out of the eye, and thereby relieves the high IOP, the cause of nerve damage and vision loss.
 As fluid flows through the new drainage passage, it forms into a blister called a bleb, located where the sclera and iris meet, and which is then absorbed into the bloodstream.

 What to Expect After Surgery: